radar/ryanbigg.com/juniors/qa.md

   <h3>What are the main 2-3 qualities you are looking for in the JEP (apart from technical)?</h3>
 </a>

-We're looking for socially outgoing, technically minded people who care about improving company culture all over the world.
+We're looking for people who love working with other people to improve culture all over the world.
+Bonus points for being technically minded.
 This is a pretty tricky question to answer without using any buzzwords.
 It's really one of those "we know it when we see it" things.

 The people who did really well during the first JEP process were all of the above, demonstrating some really good social skills / abilities, and that typically came from them having worked in other industries before applying for the JEP.